rishabhjhaver10/Java/README.md

 The concepts of constructors and method, overloading and overriding can be found in the programs.

 Some programs use the concept of data hiding, data abstraction, inheritance, polymorphism.
 (OOP)

+Some programs also use the concepts of Arrays, ArrayList and enumeration.

+Also usage of static variables and static methods is shown.